SEWF 2021: youths, a vital force for change

 “It is my strong belief that young people today aren’t just the changemakers of the future, they are often changing the world today.
 Each one of our participants demonstrated that power and demonstrated how they are making a change in today’s world”. – Alexandra van der Ploeg, Head of Corporate Social Responsibility, SAP.

 On 27 September, the Social Enterprise World Forum held its first-ever online SEWF Youth Forum in partnership with Common Good Solutions and Partner, Social Shifters.
-Designed with the assistance of the SEWF Youth Advisory Group, and for young people working in social enterprise, the importance of encouraging young social entrepreneurs as possible can not be overemphasized, hence the Youth Forum was designed to connect and inspire young social entrepreneurs under 30, from anywhere across the world.
+Designed with the assistance of the SEWF Youth Advisory Group and for young people working in social enterprise, the importance of encouraging as many young social entrepreneurs as possible can not be overemphasized, hence the Youth Forum was designed to connect and inspire young social entrepreneurs under 30, from anywhere across the world.

 Exceeding our initial expectation of 600 participants, over 1,600 changemakers took part in the Youth Forum with attendees from different corners of the globe, including Nigeria, Cameroon, Mexico, Turkey, Canada, Zambia, Philippines, Pakistan, Iran, Australia, the UK etc. Young changemakers had the chance to interact with each other in Hopin chat rooms where the event was hosted and had the opportunity to attend ‘networking’ sessions, where they were matched via video with another young changemaker for 3 minutes at a time to share ideas and swap details.

 Social Shifters Global Innovation Challenge

 In the lead-up to this year’s SEWF Youth Forum, SEWF partner Social Shifters held the Social Shifters Global Innovation Challenge, designed to support the early-stage and innovative solutions of entrants aged 18–30, with support for 5 regional winners and an award of $10,000 for the overall global winner.